-From the academic year 2022/23 onwards, the attendance of students at lectures, seminars, laboratories and workshops will be recorded electronically.
+The attendance of students at lectures, seminars, laboratories and workshops is recorded electronically.
 An electronic student ID card reader will be placed at the entrance to each classroom in Buildings A, B, FNKV/X and the practical teaching classrooms.
 When entering the classroom, each student will prove his/her presence by attaching his/her student ID card to the marked area of the electronic reader.
 The reader will register the attached ID and confirm the action by beeping and displaying the student's name on the reader's display.

-Attendance records for a given instructional unit (schedule term) can only be taken within a maximum of 10 minutes before the start of the term and a maximum of 10 minutes after the start of the term.
+Attendance records for a given class can only be taken within a maximum of 10 minutes before the start of the term and a maximum of 10 minutes after the start of the class.